-You have to be invited by the team founder to join their team.
+You have to receive an invite by the team founder to join their team.
 When invited you’ll find your invite in the channel settings > featured settings > my teams > accept on your Twitch Creator Dashboard.

 Most teams with open applications will create social media accounts on platforms like Twitter to advertise.
-Teams can be formed for a multitude of different purposes – anything from a team of friends, identity-based collectives, or streamers unified under a cause – like charity streaming or the love of horror games.
+Teams form for a multitude of different purposes.
+Anything from a team of friends, identity-based collectives, or streamers unified under a cause.
+Think of things like charity streaming, or the love of horror games.

-How do I know if a team is for me?
+How do I know if a stream team is for me?

 Each team will have its own values, goals and founding members.
 It is important to vet a team to see if it is a good fit for you as a creator.
-Anytime you associate yourself with an organization, such as a stream team, your brand is on the line too as you may be judged by their actions.
+Anytime you associate yourself with an organization, such as a stream team, your brand is on the line.

-Not only that, you want joining the team to be a mutually beneficial relationship for you and the others on the team.
-You want to feel comfortable in that space to connect with the others and feel like their goals are in alignment with your own.
+Joining a team should be a mutually beneficial relationship for you and the others on the team.
+You want to feel comfortable to connect with the others, feel like their goals are in alignment with yours.

 Things to consider include when reviewing teams are their: